accetto/ubuntu-vnc-xfce/README.md

 Comparing to the images from [`ConSol`](https://hub.docker.com/u/consol/), these are significantly smaller because of excluded features.
 Particularly they are not intended for multimedia.
 They are best suited for fast creation of small light-weight containers used for testing or as throw-away web browsers.

-The images are based on the official [`ubuntu:latest`](https://hub.docker.com/_/ubuntu/) image (always the current LTS version) and have the following common components installed:
+The images are based on the official [`ubuntu`](https://hub.docker.com/_/ubuntu/) images and have the following common components installed:

 * Desktop environment [**Xfce**](http://www.xfce.org)
 * [**TigerVNC**](http://tigervnc.org) VNC-Server (default VNC port **5901**)